Does Medicare Cover Toilet Safety Frames ?

 Assistive Technology Programs

-Each state in the US recieves a grant for an Assistive Technology Program.
+Each state in the US receives a grant for an Assistive Technology Program.

 These AT programs exist to increase access to assistive devices in the home.

-The elderly are one of the primary groups who are meant to benefit form these programs.
+The elderly are one of the primary groups who are meant to benefit from these programs.

 The terms “Assistive Technology” and “DME” are basically interchangeable, and all manner of equipment which can help in the home is covered.